Skip to content

 Roti V.s.
 Naan Which Flatbread is the Healthier Choice

 When we talk about flatbread, two names come to mind: roti and naan.
-Both flatbreads may look alike, but each has its own unique taste and pair flawlessly with numerous dishes.
-But when it comes to health or if you’re on diet, you might wonder which is better or healthier for your health.
+Both may look alike, but each has its own unique taste and pairs flawlessly with numerous dishes.
+But when it comes to health — or if you are on a diet — you might wonder which is better for you.

 What Are Roti and Naan?